zrythm/zrythm/doc/user/configuration/device-setup/intro.rst

 Connecting MIDI and Audio Devices
 ---------------------------------

-On Linux-based platforms, Zrythm works with both ALSA and JACK as available backends.
 Depending on the selected backend, the configuration differs.
 Zrythm will auto-scan and allow you to connect to input devices for recording through the Track Inspector, as below, and in most cases you don't need to use any external tools or auto-connect mechanism.